danielhoward314/cloud-inventory/README.md

 The `ui` container is an nginx server that serves the vite production build of the Vue SPA as static files.

+In order to create a Cloud Inventory account, navigate to `cloud-inventory-ui.local/signup`.

 ## DB Migrations

 The `cli` container is a [cobra CLI](https://github.com/spf13/cobra) that exposes commands for initializing the application database.
 The CLI exposes additional commands that leverage [goose](https://github.com/pressly/goose) for executing the SQL migration files against the application database.